CallumRG/lessoncraft.ai/Daily Scrum/Feb-7.md

 ## Feb 07, 2024
 Callum:
-- What did I do yesterday
+- What did I do yesterday: N/A
-- What was in my way
+- What was in my way: N/A
-- What will I do today
+- What will I do today: Sprint planning

 Kaitlyn:
 - What did I do yesterday: N/A